dr-morris-j/employee-churn/README.md

 Random forest analysis suggests that overtime is the leading cause of attrition.
 The full analysis is viewable within the Jupyter Notebook.

+### About the data.

+The data is the IBM HR Analytics Employee Attrition & Performance dataset.
+This is a fictional dataset made by IBM Data Scientists and has 1470 rows across 35 columns.

+The full dataset is available [here](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset).

+### Tools Used.

++ Python
++ Sci-kit Learn Random Forest Classifier
++ Seaborn Heatmap
++ Kaggle
++ Jupyter Notebook